a0a912/flight_game/README.md

 - ~~Make it look like a game~~
 - ~~Make the MVP with the basic ability to guess flight info.~~
 - ~~Add some basic CSS Styling to highlight correct and incorrect answers~~
+- ~~Add Light/Dark Mode~~
+- For some reason, light/dark mode works but only on the second or third click?
+No idea why.
+Maybe I'll ask someone for help.
 - Maybe add a "Aviation Trivia" Screen?
 - Maybe make the styling look cooler?